amrvac/amrvac/tools/python/README.md

 # amrvac_pytools
 ## Installation

-This python package is regularly update, so we recommend installing it with "develop" arguments so that it does not need to be reinstalled with each update.
-This can be achieve in 3 distinct ways
+This python package is regularly updated, so we recommend installing it with "develop" arguments so that it does not need to be reinstalled with each update.
+This can be achieved in 3 distinct ways
 > *nb:* all methods require `cd amrvac_pytools-project` is executed beforehand

 - **recommended:** using `conda`